 - Sit up straight, perhaps in bed, if using this to fall asleep.

 - Take deep, methodical breaths in and out, counting to 4 with each inhale — through your mouth or nose — and each exhale, which should be through your nose.

 - Focus on your abdomen rising and falling, and listen for your breath sounds to come from your stomach.

-This relaxing method is helpful for reducing habits of yawning and sighing.
+This relaxing method is helpful for reducing the habits of yawning and sighing.

-During box breathing, you want to focus intently on the oxygen you’re bringing in and pushing out:
+During box breathing, you want to focus intently on the oxygen you bring in and push out: